Graduate Students

 (ruth.2.edwards@uconn.edu)

-Ruth Edwards has a B.A. in Puerto Rican and Latino Studies from Brooklyn College, and is now a second-year student in El Instituto’s MA program in Latinx and Latin American Studies.
+Ruth Edwards has a B.A. in Puerto Rican and Latino Studies from Brooklyn College, and is now a second-year student in El Instituto’s MA program in Latina/o and Latin American Studies.
 Her interests include Black and Latinx small business formation and entrepreneurship, with a specific focus on the ethics and practices of care among BIPoC small business owners/managers and how the work of care links entrepreneurs with clients, workers and suppliers.

 Zoé González-Lanza